 On the day of the wedding when Amy starts to melt down because some details have gone wrong, Jake doesn’t dismiss her feelings or tell her it’s not a big deal.
 If something is a big deal to her, it is a big deal to him.
 When he sees her start to freak out he immediately starts worrying FOR her so that she doesn’t have to.
 When met with this reaction Amy is able to actually calm down.
 She knows she’s being heard and that her concerns are being addressed, and that gives her the space to take a breath and trust that she has a partner to help her deal with things.
 When the stress makes her crave a cigarette Jake pulls out the nicotine patches he brought, because he knows her and he came prepared.
 He lifts the burden of responsibility from someone who has felt like she is responsible for everything her entire life.
 He might not always succeed in fixing everything perfectly, but it’s never from lack of trying.

-From the start of the episode it felt strange to me that they were having the wedding in the rec center but I couldn’t put my finger on why.
-It wasn’t because it wasn’t nice enough but I couldn’t figure out what felt off, until it was revealed where the wedding would end up having to take place.
+From the start of the episode it felt strange to me that they were having the wedding in the rec center but I couldn’t put my finger on why that was.
+It was nice enough, and I couldn’t figure out what felt off until it was revealed where the wedding would end up having to take place.
 Of course it had to be at the Nine-Nine, where it all began.
 Relocated due to a bomb threat (oh yeah- there was an actual plot with a bomb and everything, maybe I should have included it but it didn’t really feel like the point), at the end Amy walked down an aisle decorated with shredded documents instead of flowers, which was much prettier than it sounds, and Raymond Holt officiated an intimate ceremony attended by the only family that has ever really mattered on the show.
 Their actual blood families were nowhere to be seen having gone home after the first cancelled ceremony, and it was barely noticeable.
 Boyle is an emotional mess most of the episode but in the end pulls off the last-minute ceremony for his best friend, Amy has a beautiful white dress to wear courtesy of the fact that Gina had planned on wearing it to the original wedding, and Hitchcock and Scully remain true to their characters by unexpectedly coming through in the end with the task Jake gave them at the start of the day just to get rid of them.
 Rosa gets to meet someone new (more Gina Rodriguez in season 6 please!) and Terry helps talk her into opening herself up to the possibility of love again.
 Holt trains his dog Cheddar to be a last-minute ring-bearer before he takes his eyes off him long enough for Cheddar to demolish Jake and Amy’s Nakatomi Plaza wedding cake, but then Holt comes through by getting the bomb-detecting robot that Jake was obsessed with to do the job instead.
 Everyone plays their part in a way that is funny and also true to their character.
 Holt tells the couple he loves them both, and also informs them he has moved their honeymoon vacation requests from ‘pending’ to ‘approved’.

 Jakes vows are mature and beautiful, but when Amy closes hers by stealing a line Jake joked about putting in his vows when the bomb threat came in and which Amy begged him not to include (“Amy, there was a bomb at this wedding.
 Ya butt.
 Your butt is The Bomb.”)
 Jake loses it and says through tears “I love you so much.
 You’re my dream girl.”
 Because Amy actually loved the joke.
 Of course she did.